Ultrasound Matrix Imaging-Part II: The distortion matrix for aberration correction over multiple isoplanatic patches: Introduction

-Here we apply \al{UMI} to the complex case of \textit{in-vivo} \la{imaging of a human calf.} \la{In an previous article, we presented the basic idea and an experimental proof-of-concept of the distortion matrix approach~\cite{lambert2020distortion}.
-The} current article describes \la{how to implement \al{UMI} in \textit{in-vivo} conditions.
-Each step of the procedure is given in detail,} and \la{the physical mechanism hidden behind the calculations are discussed.} \alex{While our previous paper was limited to an aberration correction from the Fourier plane~\cite{lambert2020distortion},} the distortion matrix approach is here described in the transducer basis.
-The aberration correction process is then successively performed in the plane wave and transducer bases, at input and output and by gradually reducing the size of the \al{addressed} isoplanatic patches. \al{A set of optimized focusing laws is finally obtained for each point of the medium\la{, enabling} (\textit{i}) a mapping of the isoplanatic patches in the field-of-view\la{, revealing} the arrangement of the different tissues in the medium \la{, and} (\textit{ii}) \la{the calculation of an ultrasound image with} optimal contrast and close-to-ideal resolution over the whole field-of-view.
-The drastic improvement compared to the conventional ultrasound image is quantified by means of the focusing $F-$factor introduced in the first paper of the series~\cite{lambert_ieee}. } \la{The aberration correction strategy described in this work is by no means} exhaustive\la{,} and can be adapted according to the experimental conditions and the nature of aberrations. \la{In the following, we detail various capabilities of this approach, demonstrating the flexibility of \al{UMI}.}
+\rev{\lc{The $\mathbf{D}$-matrix formalism was first introduced in the context of ultrasound imaging with simple proof-of-concept experiments ~\cite{lambert2020distortion} in which the points described above (confocal filter, projection in complementary correction bases, theoretical modelling of the SVD process) were not tackled.
+Here, we show that these important steps make UMI much more robust for \lc{challenging} in-vivo applications.} \rev{The overall method is validated by means of \revv{numerical simulations} that mimic aberrations through the abdominal wall.} As an experimental proof-of-concept, we apply UMI to the complex case of \textit{in-vivo} imaging of a \rev{gallbladder}.
+A set of optimized focusing laws is obtained for each point of the medium\la{, enabling} (\textit{i}) a mapping of the isoplanatic \rev{modes} in the field-of-view\la{, revealing} the arrangement of the different tissues in the medium \la{, and} (\textit{ii}) \la{the calculation of an ultrasound image with} optimal contrast and \rev{enhanced} resolution over \rev{a major part of the} field-of-view.
+The drastic improvement compared to the conventional ultrasound image is quantified by means of the focusing $F-$factor \rev{and the incoherent background rate} introduced in the first paper of the series~\cite{lambert_ieee}.}